AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

    Do one of the following:

-   * Select the assets or folders you want to download.
+   * Select the assets or folders that you want to download.
 From the toolbar at the top, click the **[!UICONTROL Download]** icon.

      ![select-multiple-assets](assets/select-assets-new.png)